Professor, Department of Electrical and Computer Engineering

 Mail Stop: 1G5

-He is coauthor of two books: System Modeling and Analysis: Foundations of System Performance Evaluation (Pearson Education, 2009) and Probability, Random Processes, and Statistical Analysis (Cambridge University Press, 2012).
-He received a National Science Foundation Early Faculty CAREER award in 2002 and the Outstanding Research Faculty award in the Volgenau School of Engineering in 2011.
+He is the co-author of two books: System Modeling and Analysis: Foundations of System Performance Evaluation (Pearson Education, 2009) and Probability, Random Processes, and Statistical Analysis (Cambridge University Press, 2012).
+He received a National Science Foundation Early Faculty CAREER award in 2002 and the Outstanding Research Faculty award from the College of Engineering and Computing in 2011.
 He is a Member of the IFIP 7.3 Working Group on Computer System Modeling and a Senior Member of IEEE.
 He was an associate editor of IEEE Transactions on Vehicular Technology from 2006-2009 and served as acting chair of the Department of Bioengineering from 2015-2017.

 2017 - 2020 : CIF: Network Tomography and Resource Allocation.
 Funded by National Science Foundation Grant No. 1717033.